Vyral/base-template/_posts/2020-04-29-is-covid--19-going-to-cause-another-housing-crash.md

 4\.
 Houses became too expensive in the lead up to the Great Recession. &nbsp;Affordability was a real issue, though didn’t factor into getting a loan. &nbsp;The affordability index, which is the percentage of an average person's income it takes to buy an averaged priced home is FAR lower than it was from 2005-2007. &nbsp;The major player in affordability has been historically low-interest rates.

 <br>5\.
-People are equity rich, not tapped out. &nbsp;From 2005-2008 people were using their homes like piggy banks and banks were more than happy to give out nearly free home equity loans for more than their homes real value. &nbsp;The result of this was people using equity from their homes to finance their lives wants, weddings, vacations, cards, credit card consolidation, etc...That put their homes are a risk in the event they were unable to afford them as they had no equity to sell. &nbsp;Well, banking institutions have put a lot of restrictions in place to prevent people from over-encumbering their homes. &nbsp;
+People are equity rich, not tapped out. &nbsp;From 2005-2008 people were using their homes like piggy banks and banks were more than happy to give out nearly free home equity loans for more than their homes real value. &nbsp;The result of this was people using equity from their homes to finance their lives wants, weddings, vacations, cards, credit card consolidation, etc…That put their homes are a risk in the event they were unable to afford them as they had no equity to sell. &nbsp;Well, banking institutions have put a lot of restrictions in place to prevent people from over-encumbering their homes. &nbsp;

 <br>We will continue to keep the real estate industry operating during these trying times. &nbsp;Please don’t hesitate to call us and ask us about our safe seller and virtual buyer programs our clients are utilizing to stay safe during these uncertain times.